aayushmau5/aayushmau5.github.io/content/posts/the-odin-project.md

 - The curriculum is **frequently** updated with the latest and required technologies so you don't have to worry about the contents being outdated.

-- They enforce good behaviours such as googling before asking(which I think most beginners lack), how to ask questions, etc. which you definitely need to have out there on the world.
-So, It's good to have these behaviours enforced from the beginning.
+- They encourage good behaviours such as googling before asking(which I think most beginners lack), how to ask questions, etc. which you definitely need to have out there on the world.
+So, It's good to have these behaviours encouraged from the beginning.

-- Encourages you to get out of your comfort zone.
+- They encourage you to get out of your comfort zone.
 As the more you get out of your comfort zone, the more you learn.

 These are the reasons why I love The Odin Project and encourage everyone who wants to learn web-development to learn through The Odin Project.